nschlia/ffmpegfs/WINDOWS.md

 Libchardet is also not part of Cygwin, therefore go to https://github.com/Joungkyun/libchardet/releases to download and build libchardet.
 You may use a newer version if one becomes available.
 At the time of writing, that was V1.0.6.

+Open a "Cygwin64 Terminal", from inside this terminal, run the following commands:

 ```
 $ mkdir install
 $ cd install